-Nathan Richardson is 20 years old and the son of Matt and Connie Richardson.
+Nathan Richardson is 21 years old and the son of Matt and Connie Richardson.
 He graduated from Lincoln High School and attended college in Iowa for two years playing baseball.
-He is currently attending SCC in Lincoln.
+He recently graduated from SCC in Lincoln.
+He works at Driven Academy and coaches Freshman Baseball and Lincoln High.
 He is a member of Blessed Sacrament Parish in Lincoln.
 He joined the Blessed Sacrament Council 11001 in 2020.